Blaizzy/mlx-embeddings/docs/Maintainer-Guidelines.md

 ### Merging, rebasing, cherry-picking

-Merging should be done in the `Homebrew/brew` repository to preserve history & GPG commit signing.
+Merging should be done in the `Homebrew/brew` repository to preserve history and GPG commit signing.

 PRs modifying formulae that don't need bottles or making changes that don't require new bottles to be pulled should use GitHub's squash & merge or rebase & merge workflows.